Whether you are looking to upgrade your current skills or to learn some new ones, you can find something to fill your need.

 St. Clair College, Thames Campus offers the citizens of Chatham Kent and surrounding areas access to a vast array of college courses, offering full-time, part-time and continuing education programs in business, health sciences, green technology, hospitality and more.

-The University of Guelph, Ridgetown Campus is well known throughout the province for their impressive Vet Technician and Agricultural courses.
+The University of Guelph, Ridgetown Campus is well known throughout the province for its impressive Vet Technician and Agricultural courses.
 Located in Ridgetown, Ontario, students get to experience a quality post-secondary education with a small hometown feel.

-The Ministry of Colleges, Training and Universities web site offers detailed information about what is required to pursue an apprenticeship.
+The Ministry of Colleges, Training and Universities website offers detailed information about what is required to pursue an apprenticeship.

 If you have been laid off or are looking to change careers, Second Career may be just what you are looking for.
 Second Career is an Employment Ontario program that could help you go back to school to retrain for your new career.